A Likelihood Ratio Framework for Highly Motivated Subdominant Signals: Introduction

 Analyzing experimental results presents numerous challenges and requires careful consideration, demanding both skill and experience.
 For comprehensive yet brief reviews on statistics in particle physics, see \cite{Cousins:2018tiz}, while \cite{Lyons:2017zlp} provides an insightful example of delicate but crucial details that require attention.
 However, researchers often need rapid yet reliable estimations to determine whether further investigation is warranted.
 This is more important when there is a theoretical motivation that supports our belief in the alternatives.
 As a result, for one seeking to evaluate the potential of new physics without delving deeply into complex analysis, the likelihood ratio test within the classical Frequentist hypothesis test serves as an excellent starting point.
 This is a well-established method that has been extensively studied \citep{Cowan:2010js, Blennow:2013oma}.
 Nevertheless, robust statistical inference demands meticulous attention to detail.
 Key challenges include but not limited to accurately estimating the tail distributions of p-values to enhance precision \cite{Fowlie:2021gmr}, properly accounting for effects such as the \textit{look-elsewhere} \citep{Davies:1987zz, Ranucci:2005ep, Gross:2010qma} and incorporating the systematic \cite{vanDyk:2023tqz}.
 These considerations are essential for drawing ultimate conclusions from experimental data.

-Hypothesis testing provide measure to compares the compatibility of two models with experimental data.
+Hypothesis testing provide measure to compares the compatibility of two models with experimental measurements.
 These models are defined by the null hypothesis ($H_0$) and alternative ($H_1$) hypothesis, each with its own set of free parameters (for standard definitions, see Chap.
 40 in \cite{ParticleDataGroup:2024cfk}).
 The null hypothesis $H_0$ represents a well-established model with strong empirical belief, while the alternative $H_1$ proposes a theoretically motivated but less constrained scenario.
 Crucially, we distinguish between ``belief'', grounded in replicated experimental results and ``motivation", driven by anomalies in observations, theoretical extensions, or exploratory curiosity for detecting new phenomena in the future.
 To reflect this distinction, we label $H_0$ as Strongly Believed (SB) and $H_1$ as Highly Motivated (HM).
-Fig.~\ref{fig:F1} (upper panel) illustrates this with pseudo-data and appropriate predictions from an ideal SB and HM models, assuming Gaussian errors ($25\%$ of data).
-Here, we posit from prior motivations that new physics (if present) is an order of magnitude weaker than the background.
-The lower panel shows residuals from the $H_0$ prediction.
-We emphasize that $H_1$ risks overfitting unless it is truly HM—i.e., supported by theoretical arguments or experimental hints.
-In such cases, hypothesis testing remains a valuable tool for investigation.